checkeverything.ch

 Phone repairs in Switzerland do not have to drain your bank account if you make informed choices:

-Prevention is the Best Strategy:
+Prevention is the best strategy:

-• Protects your device for years
+• It protects your device for years

 1. Assess the severity and get three or more quotes

-2. Check whether AppleCare+, Samsung Care+, or credit card insurance applies
+2. Check whether AppleCare+, Samsung Care+, or credit-card insurance applies

 3. Compare official versus third-party repair costs